The Loneliness Epidemic

 On a societal level:

-• Invest in community spaces where people can gather and interact
+We need to invest in community spaces where people can gather and interact.

-• Create cultures of care in workplaces, schools, and neighborhoods
+We need to create cultures of care in workplaces, schools, and neighborhoods.

 A Different Way to Think About Connection